 In the UK, 165 million cups of tea are consumed every day, an astonishing 60.2 billion per year.
 Tea is mostly produced in India, but also in several other Asian countries and even some African and South American countries.
 Unfortunately, tea production often causes a lot of human suffering.
-In this blog we review the existing information about working conditions on tea plantations.
+In this blog we review the existing information about working conditions on tea plantations and human rights violations in the tea industry.

 Slavery and forced labour